lxNewsxl/Xavier-React/README.md

         //The Root tells your app to search for .xavier files with their .xavier.cs code behind Variables.Root = Environment.CurrentDirectory;

-        //The Destination is relative to the Evironment.CurrentDirectory.
-The final Variables.Destination = "/ClientApp/Public/Xavier";
+        //The Destination is relative to the Environment.CurrentDirectory.
+        Variables.Destination = "/ClientApp/Public/Xavier";

         //After you set your static variables for the AOT Compiler